zeyu-rs/Zeyoo-Annotation/README.md

 - Geospatial metadata preservation

 ---
+### Button
+• 🔲 Box Selection (M): Draw a box to select multiple targets, right-click to cancel selection.
+When multiple items are selected, you can drag and delete them.
+• 🔍 Zoom to Region (Z): Draw a box on canvas to zoom to that region
+• 🎯 Focus (V): Show only selected annotation
+• 👁️ Toggle Annotations (H): Show/Hide all annotations
+• 🖼️ Fit to View (I): Fit image to window size
+---
 ### 🖼️ Image Navigation
 - **← / →**: Previous / Next image
 - **Enter**: Jump to image number